ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

    source documents into batches, and assign batches to computational tasks.
 3. Run the tasks in parallel and write individual task results to MongoDB.
    Each individual result from an NLP task comprises a *task result document* in the Mongo database.
-Here the term *document* is used in the MongoDB sense, meaning an object containing key-value pairs.
+The term *document* is used here in the MongoDB sense, meaning an object containing key-value pairs.
 The MongoDB 'documents' should not be confused with the Solr source documents, which are electronic health records.